beas9402/beas9402/README.md

 ## Detailed Work Experience

 #### Thermo Fisher Scientific – Senior Embedded Software Engineer
-    Updated 32bit legacy code, untouched for 8 years, to 64bit.
-Backend is written in C++ and the UI in C#.
+    TEMLink™ Software: Led team as Scrum Master while continuing to develop software.
+    Quickly ramped on existing legacy codebase, looking for opportunities to reduce
+    architectural complexity and improve product reliability.
+Modernized outdated
+    legacy code to x64, C++20, and latest .NET releases, using a gRPC microservice
+    architecture.
 Added support for a new camera and other new hardware.
-A Windows service drives HW and responds to gRPC requests from the UI.
-I also crafted installer, integrating it into our CI\CD pipeline utilizing Jenkins, GitLab, NuGet and Thermo Fisher’s in–house dependency manager.
-Added error propagation over gRPC from the service to the UI.
+    Reworked the CI/CD pipeline utilizing Jenkins, GitLab, NuGet and Thermo Fisher’s
+    in–house dependency manager.
+Implemented automated versioning, packaging, and deployment of backend API NuGet package, for use by other teams across the
+    organization.
+Improved error handling and propagation across process boundaries,
+    including marshaling data from native to managed memory spaces.
+Created installer package for backend, UI, services, and dependencies for the full software stack.
+This included managing user level security access, creating and deploying SSL certificates, and managing DCOM security and registration.
 #### Intel Corporation – Senior Software Engineer
     Worked on multiple versions of client–side update application (Python\C++).
     Developed features and bug fixes for a headless SDK model of the update